CultivateHQ/cultivateHQ.com/source/posts/2015-03-17-falsehoods-developers-believe-about-accessibility.md

 The truth is that you can't make a website accessible just by applying techniques.
 That approach is called _Technical Accessibility,_ and it has a lot of flaws.
 You have to design with accessibility in mind from the start.

-WebAIM has [an excellent series of articles](http://webaim.org/articles/pour/) that outline a _people-focused_ approach to accessibility.
+WebAIM has <a href="http://webaim.org/articles/pour/" target="_blank">an excellent series of articles</a> that outline a _people-focused_ approach to accessibility.
 It's based on four principles, called POUR:

 * __Perceivable__
   The user has to be able to __perceive__ your interface.
 For example, a blind user cannot perceive a visual diagram, so some description or alternative content can be provided.